RiteshTiwari-2003/nodejs-authorization-and-authentication-system/Readme.md

 # difference between database and schema

-database is any collection of data , a data in a database is usually organized in such a way that the information is easily accessible. a schema is basically a formal description of how a database is formed and where is everything located
+database is any collection of data , a data in a database is usually organized in such a way that the information is easily accessible. a schema is basically a formal description of how a database is formed and where is everything located.

+# how to use mongodb?

+go in mongodb atlas click on signin click on build a database , then you need to create a cluster , you can name it anything, and then click on create cluster , you can create username and password for a database. after that you create your own user. for local envoirment use your own ip address go to the database , click on connect ,go to mongodb driver ,copy the url and paste that mongo_url in .env MONGO_URL variable when you run the server problem occur in mongodb connection and error shown in new url path so we need to remove key newurlpath newurlparser:true

+save the file and you can see our mongodb is connected